Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Introduction

 \subsection{Acknowledgment}

-We would like to thank Jaehoon Kim for the fruitful conversation which helped the authors to obtain Corollary 1 from Theorem A. The authors are grateful to Sanghyun Kim, Wonyong Jang, and Sangrok Oh, Richard Wade for the useful discussions and suggestions.
-Both authors were supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1C1C1A01006912) and the second author was also partially supported by Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea.
+We would like to thank Jaehoon Kim for the fruitful conversation which helped the authors to obtain Corollary 1 from Theorem A.

+The authors are grateful to Sanghyun Kim, Wonyong Jang, and Sangrok Oh, Richard Wade for the useful discussions and suggestions.
+Both authors were supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1C1C1A01006912).
+The second author was also partially supported by Mid-Career Researcher Program (RS-2023-00278510) through the National Research Foundation funded by the government of Korea and by the Israel Science Foundation Grant 1576/23 (PI Nir Lazarovich).